osandov/drgn/docs/api_reference.rst

         Load debugging information which can automatically be determined from the program.

-        For the Linux kernel, this tries to load ``vmlinux`` and kernel modules from a few standard locations.
+        For the Linux kernel, this tries to load ``vmlinux`` and any loaded kernel modules from a few standard locations.

         For userspace programs, this tries to load the executable and any loaded libraries.